awcodes/curator/README.md

 To make it as easy as possible to output your media, Curator comes with an `<x-curator-glider>` blade component.

-See [Glide's quick reference](https://glide.thephpleague.com/2.0/api/quick-reference/) for more information about Glide's options
+See [Glide's quick reference](https://glide.thephpleague.com/2.0/api/quick-reference/) for more information about Glide's options.

 **Special attributes**

 - media: id (int) or model (Media) instance ***required***
 - loading: defaults to 'lazy'
 - glide: this can be used to pass in a glide query string if you do not want to use individual attributes
-- srcset: this will output the necessary srcset with glide generated images.
+- srcset: this will output the necessary srcset with glide generated urls.
   Must be an array of srcset widths and requires the 'sizes' attribute to also be set.